 - 48.1 The scorer shall be provided with a scoresheet and shall keep a record of: - Teams, by entering the names and numbers of the players who are to begin the game and of all substitutes who enter the game.
-When there is an infraction of the rules regarding the 5 players to begin the game, substitutions or numbers of players, he shall notify the nearest official as soon as possible. - Running summary of points scored, by entering the field goals and the free throws made. - Fouls charged on each player.
-The scorer must notify an official immediately when 5 fouls are charged on any player.
-He shall enter the fouls charged on each head coach and must notify an official immediately when a head coach should be disqualified.
-Similarly, he must notify an official immediately that a player should be disqualified, if he has committed 2 technical fouls, or 2 unsportsmanlike fouls, or 1 technical and 1 unsportsmanlike foul. - Time-outs.
-He must notify the officials of the time-out opportunity when a team has requested a time-out and notify the head coach through an official when the head coach has no more time-out(s) left in a half or overtime. - The next alternating possession, by operating the alternating possession arrow.
-The scorer shall reverse the direction of the alternating possession arrow immediately after the end of the first half as the teams shall exchange baskets for the second half. - 48.2 The scorer shall also: - Indicate the number of fouls committed by each player by raising, in a manner visible to both head coaches, the marker with the number of fouls committed by that player. - Position the team foul marker on the scorer's table, at the end nearest to the bench of the team in the team foul penalty situation, when the ball becomes live after the fourth team foul in a quarter. - Effect substitutions. - Sound his signal only when the ball becomes dead and before the ball becomes live again.
-The sound of his signal does not stop the game clock or the game nor cause the ball to become dead. - 48.3 The assistant scorer shall operate the scoreboard and assist the scorer.
-In case of any discrepancy between the scoreboard and the scoresheet which cannot be resolved, the scoresheet shall take precedence and the scoreboard shall be corrected accordingly. - 48.4 If a scorekeeping error is recognised on the scoresheet: - During the game, the scorer must wait for the first dead ball before sounding his signal. - After the end of the playing time and before the scoresheet has been signed by the crew chief, the error shall be corrected, even if this correction influences the final result of the game. - After the scoresheet has been signed by the crew chief, the error may no longer be corrected.
+When there is an infraction of the rules regarding the 5 players to begin the game, substitutions or numbers of players, he shall notify the nearest referee as soon as possible. - Running summary of points scored, by entering the field goals and the free throws made. - Fouls charged on each player.
+The scorer must notify a referee immediately when 5 fouls are charged on any player.
+He shall enter the fouls charged on each head coach and must notify a referee immediately when a head coach should be disqualified.
+Similarly, he must notify a referee immediately that a player should be disqualified, if he has committed 2 technical fouls, or 2 unsportsmanlike fouls, or 1 technical and 1 unsportsmanlike foul. - Time-outs.
+He must notify the referees of the time-out opportunity when a team has requested a time-out and notify the head coach through a referee when the head coach has no more time-out(s) left in a half or overtime. - The next alternating possession, by operating the alternating possession arrow.
+The scorer shall reverse the direction of the alternating possession arrow immediately after the end of the first half as the teams shall exchange baskets for the second half. - 48.2 The assistant scorer shall operate the scoreboard and assist the scorer and timer.
+In case of any discrepancy between the scoreboard and the scoresheet which cannot be resolved, the scoresheet shall take precedence and the scoreboard shall be corrected accordingly. - 48.3 If a scorekeeping error is recognised on the scoresheet: - During the game, the timer must wait for the first dead ball before sounding his signal. - After the end of the playing time and before the scoresheet has been signed by the crew chief, the error shall be corrected, even if this correction influences the final result of the game.

+After the scoresheet has been signed by the crew chief, the error may no longer be corrected.
 The crew chief or the commissioner, if present, shall send a detailed report to the organising body of the competition.